-2) Financial Section - consists of the Report of Independent Auditors, Management's Discussion and Analysis (MD&A), basic financial statements, and the notes to the financial statements.
+2) Financial Section - consists of the Independent Auditors' Report, Management's Discussion and Analysis (MD&A), basic financial statements, and the notes to the financial statements.

-3) Compliance Section - consists of the Independent Auditors' Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards.
+3) Compliance Section - consists of the Independent Auditors' Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards.